parallall/pFaces/README.md

 # Kickstart Examples

-Download and install pFacaes and then read [pFaces Wiki/Getting Started](https://github.com/parallall/pFaces/wiki/Getting-Started)
+Download and install pFacaes and then read [pFaces Wiki/Getting Started](https://github.com/parallall/pFaces/wiki/Getting-Started).

+Continously-updated examples for pFaces can be found in the [examples repository](https://github.com/parallall/pFacesExamples).